PollRobots/sdf_tool/docs/how-to.md

 ## Code editor

 This is a fairly standard code editor.
-It knows about the DSL used to describe the SDF.
+It knows about the [DSL](dsl) used to describe the SDF.
 It supports a VIM mode if you like that kind of thing.

 Updates to the code editor are automatically applied if you stop typing for long enough.
 This may cause the generated image to fritz out if you are in the middle of something, but also makes the process interactive without needing to explicitly _Run_ something.

+The [FAQ](faq) has a simple example that you can cut and paste into the editor to see the whole process in action.

 ## Interactive value panel